bladeacer/tech-lingo/README.md

 ## tech-lingo

-An Espanso package with terms commonly used in the IT sector.
+An Espanso package with terms commonly used in the tech sector.
 WIP.

 ## Installation